 Our web design quote calculator is the most visited page on our website, according to Google Analytics.
 Lots of people have asked us how to create an instant online quote calculator for their own WordPress website.
 It's time for me to share the secret of how we did it, so that you can too!

 The good news is that we used a widely available WordPress plugin for our instant quote calculator.
 With over a million users, Gravity Forms is the world's most successful WordPress forms plugin.
 Most people use Gravity Forms for straightforward enquiry forms like the one on our own contact page.
 However, you can also use it to create instant online quote calculators.

 Getting Gravity Forms

 First, you'll need to buy Gravity Forms.
 Install and activate it on your WordPress website.

 To create an instant quote calculator like ours, their Personal License will be fine.
-If you want to sign people up to MailChimp, you’ll need the Business License.
-Or if you want to take payment from people who submit the form (e.g. a PayPal deposit), you’ll need their Developer License.
+If you want to sign people up to MailChimp when they submit the form, you'll need the Business License.
+Or if you want to take payment from people who submit the form (e.g. a PayPal deposit), you'll need their Developer License.
 Check out the Gravity Forms add-ons to decide which license you need.